Genetic Counseling

 How is the test performed?

-SMA testing is recommended for:
+SMA testing is recommended in the following cases:

 • All pregnant or prospective couples